gwastro/pycbc/docs/inference.rst

    speed up the convergence of the sampler by a factor of 3 or faster.
 To use the marginalized phase model, change the model name to ``marginalized_phase``, and remove ``coa_phase`` from the ``variable_params`` and the prior.
-In general, however, the marginalized phase model should not be used with fully precessing models or models that include higher modes.
-You can use it with ``IMRPhenomPv2`` due to some simplifications that that approximant makes.
+However, the marginalized phase model should not be used with fully precessing models or models that include higher modes.
+You can use it with ``IMRPhenomPv2`` due to some simplifications that the approximant makes.

 We also need a prior for the coaslesence time ``tc``.
-Here, we have done this by setting an reference trigger time in the ``static_params`` section, and varying a +/- 0.1s window around it with the ``delta_tc`` parameter.
+We have done this by setting a reference time in the ``static_params`` section, and varying a +/-0.1s window around it with the ``delta_tc`` parameter.
 Notice that the trigger time is not set to a value; instead, we reference the ``trigger-time`` option that is set in the ``[data]`` section.
-This way, we only need to set the trigger time in one place, and we can reuse this prior file for different BBH events by simply providing a different data configuration file.
+This way, we only need to set the trigger time in one place; we can reuse this prior file for different BBH events by simply providing a different data configuration file.

 Here is the data configuration file we will use: